Do you want to have a private space in your home where you can enjoy a relaxing al fresco ambiance?

 Opening or closing these doors do not require large clearance like sliding doors but a bit of a gap from the wall is required.
 This could restrict the placement of some furniture as well.

 If you want to have a wider threshold, folding doors are the best choice.
-These are ideal for large outdoor living spaces such as a deck with several furnitures like chairs, a sofa, and a dining table.
+These are ideal for large outdoor living spaces such as a deck with several types of furniture like chairs, a sofa, and a dining table.

 These are the most common types of doors for patios.
 With these, you can optimize the patio space to accommodate your furniture.
 Since these doors have wheels that slide on a track, they can open parallel to the wall or to fixed windows.